junyuan-chen/ReadStatTables.jl/README.md

 ## Quick Start

-To load a data file located at `data/sample.dta`:
+To read a data file located at `data/sample.dta`:

 ```julia
 julia> using ReadStatTables